starlake-ai/jsqltranspiler/src/site/sphinx/javadoc.rst

 | A class for resolving the actual columns returned by a SELECT statement.
 Depends on virtual or physical Database Metadata holding the schema and table information.

 | **JSQLColumResolver** (metaData)
-| Instantiates a new JSQLColumnResolver for the provided Database Meta Data
+| Instantiates a new JSQLColumnResolver for the provided Database Metadata
 |          :ref:`JdbcMetaData<ai.starlake.transpiler.schema.JdbcMetaData>` metaData  | metaData the meta data

 | **JSQLColumResolver** (currentCatalogName, currentSchemaName, metaDataDefinition)
-| Instantiates a new JSQLColumnResolver for the provided simplified Meta Data, presented as an Array of Tables and Column Names only.
+| Instantiates a new JSQLColumnResolver for the provided simplified Metadata, presented as an Array of Tables and Column Names only.
 |          :ref:`String<java.lang.String>` currentCatalogName  | currentCatalogName the current catalog name
 |          :ref:`String<java.lang.String>` currentSchemaName  | currentSchemaName the current schema name
-|          :ref:`String<java.lang.String>` metaDataDefinition  | metaDataDefinition the meta data definition as n Array of Tablename and Column Names
+|          :ref:`String<java.lang.String>` metaDataDefinition  | metaDataDefinition the metadata definition as n Array of Tablename and Column Names

 | **JSQLColumResolver** (metaDataDefinition)
-| Instantiates a new JSQLColumnResolver for the provided simplified Meta Data with an empty CURRENT_SCHEMA and CURRENT_CATALOG
+| Instantiates a new JSQLColumnResolver for the provided simplified Metadata with an empty CURRENT_SCHEMA and CURRENT_CATALOG
-|          :ref:`String<java.lang.String>` metaDataDefinition  | metaDataDefinition the meta data definition as n Array of Tablename and Column Names
+|          :ref:`String<java.lang.String>` metaDataDefinition  | metaDataDefinition the metadata definition as n Array of Table name and Column Names

 | *@SuppressWarnings*